Share this blog

 As the quality of hospitality improves from the bottom up and becomes less discernible, we think that travelers will make choices based on something beyond what they know they're going to get.
 So in place of "luxury" and "comfort," they will look out for values, for example, sustainability, how we treat our employees, and more emotional and purpose-driven factors.

 It isn't all plain sailing.
-We are also living in an age dominated by social media, and the ability of certain factions to flood society with disinformation.
+We are also living in an age dominated by social media, and the ability of certain factions to use this media to flood society with disinformation.
 So, on the one hand we see the effects of climate change before our eyes.
 We see the extreme flooding around the world and the destructive fires in California.
 How long ago did the United Kingdom start listing named and categorised storms.
 And yet the people with power and money insist climate change is fake.
 Sadly, significant numbers of largely uneducated people believe them.

 It would be fascinating to know how you feel about this, so we have devised a short quiz about sustainable hospitality and would be very grateful if you would participate.